 Calories 180 total fat 5 g carbohydrates 29 g protein 6 g per serving

-Save A simple yet fun recipe sure to impress at your next party or gathering.
+A simple yet fun recipe sure to impress at your next party or gathering.

 Kitchen Guide